conallprendergast/multiboot-usb/README.md

 }
 ```

 This is by far the hardest step and can take quite a bit of tweaking to get correct.
-Sometimes the names of the "vmlinuz" file or the "initrd" file changes between versions, so it is often neccessary to mount the ISO to find the correct names.
+Sometimes the names of the _vmlinuz_ file or the _initrd_ file changes between versions, so it is often neccessary to mount the ISO to find the correct names.

 If everything is done correctly you should now see, and be able to boot into, each of these isos.